ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/erc20-as-subnet-gas-token/README.md

     admin.
   - You have created a contractAddresses.js file inside the variables folder.
 If you did not create this file, deploy.js would fail.
-  - If you are trying to bridge from Subnet to avax, in other words trying to burn from Subnet and release from avax, make sure that AvaxBridge has enough ERC20 tokens to release.
+  - If you are trying to bridge from Subnet to AVAX, in other words trying to burn from Subnet and release from AVAX, make sure that AvaxBridge has enough ERC20 tokens to release.

 ## Security and Maintenance